 Chemical substances are everywhere around us and essential components of our human bodies.
 Yet, in order to protect biodiversity as well as human health, it is important that we use them in a safe manner.
 And that might have a circular form…

-Last year, Dutch non-profit organisation Wecycle collected 110 million kilos of electronics and energy efficient lighting (e-waste).
+Last year, Dutch non-profit organization Wecycle collected 110 million kilos of electronics and energy-efficient lighting (e-waste).
 This result of 6.5 kg of e-waste per citizen is surely an appealing contribution to the circular economy; given the potential re-use of this ‘e-waste mine’ available.
 And some of its environmental benefits are clear.
-At PRé, we have monitored the climate change performance of recycling of electronics and energy efficient lighting in the Netherlands since 2010.
-The benefits of avoided global warming are obvious, and can be compared with the annual emissions of more than 50 thousand gasoline cars in the Netherlands.
+At PRé, we have monitored the climate change performance of the recycling of electronics and energy-efficient lighting in the Netherlands since 2010.
+The benefits of avoided global warming are obvious and can be compared with the annual emissions of more than 50 thousand gasoline cars in the Netherlands.

 Four Key Factors for Circular Succes

 This finding illustrates the statement of UK charity CHEM Trust that ‘the success of the circular economy is determined by chemicals’.
 What are the success factors?

 The safety assessment of chemicals during the product design shall anticipate a high level of recycling of products, so the product is optimized for a cycle of disassembly and recycling.

 - Evaluate for the use of recently restricted chemicals

 The product should be evaluated for the use of hazardous chemicals that were legal at the time of manufacturing, but are now restricted or banned.